 A limited amount of funding is available through the Music Department.
 All students in the regular cycle of matriculation who are delivering papers at professional meetings and graduate student symposia, or performers who have been selected to participate in summer workshops, festivals, or equivalent unremunerated activities will be given priority.
 Requests for travel during a given semester must be submitted by September 15 for Fall semester or January 15 for Spring semester (or as soon as your paper is accepted at a conference, workshop, etc., if that date falls later and if funds remain; please do not apply if you have not been accepted).
-Requests should be submitted via the "Request for Travel Funding" form, emailed to the Coordinator of Graduate Studies with a copy to the Department Administrator (Ils3@case.edu).
+Requests should be submitted via the "Request for Travel Funding" form, on the forms page of the music website at Academics/Resources/Graduate Students.